 The North American Menopause Society (NAMS) has a “find a provider” section.
 You can search by zip code, and it lists doctors who have passed a competency examination developed by NAMS and have been awarded the credential of Certified Menopause Practitioner.
 It lists gynecologists, endocrinologists, physician assistants, naturopaths, and other types of healthcare professionals.
-Of course, that doesn’t mean every doctor in their database can all treat you for your specific case, so you still need to look into them as you would for any doctor but it can be a good starting place.
+Of course, that doesn’t mean every doctor in their database can treat you for your specific case, so you still need to look into them as you would for any doctor, but it can be a good starting place.
 If a doctor doesn’t have the NAMS certification, it also doesn’t mean they aren’t qualified to help you.
 You may also want to be careful with private hormone clinics because some use unregulated hormones.

 Ask your doctor questions to see their expertise and treatment approach.
 Some examples might be:

 - Does HRT generally help with symptoms like mine?

 - What are the risks vs the benefits?